 Again, at the end of the day, your local jurisdiction will only affect your project timeline and will not stop you from going solar, so it doesn’t need to be a consideration when you’re making the decision to power up with clean energy.
 After almost 2 decades of experience working in NC, we have developed familiarity with many of NC permitting jurisdictions and know exactly how to navigate their unique requirements and quirks on behalf of our customers.

 Alright, so now you know that your solar journey is not just a personal journey of fulfillment and purpose, but one that you get bring along 2-3 of your best friends: your utility, HOA, and AHJ.
 Ultimately, if we can check off your utility as solar friendly, we’ll make sure the other 2 get on board as well.
-If you have more questions or are ready to take the next step your solar journey, reach out to our solar educators, Mike or Davis, and let them know how we can help you.
+If you have more questions or are ready to take the next step your solar journey, schedule a call with one of our solar educators, and let them know how we can help you.